moyshik7/node-sdk/README.md

 # Top.gg Node SDK

-An official module for interacting with the Top.<span>gg API
+An official module for interacting with the Top.<span>gg API (This is an unofficial version forked from the original)
+(I made it for my personal use [The autopost feature] don't judge me)
 # Installation

 `yarn add @top-gg/sdk` or `npm i @top-gg/sdk`